 "Just take your car," he said, "and turn around."

-I could see distant smoke rising behind him, from Breezy Point.
+I could see distant smoke rising behind him.
 The only other cars going in were ambulances.

 "I'm a journalist," I said.
 "This isn't private property."